What is the primary legislation governing insolvency and restructuring proceedings in your jurisdiction?

-Before recent amendments (which came into effect on December 23 2014 and January 29 2015), the Bankruptcy Law offered the possibility of applying both pro-creditor and pro-debtor bankruptcy systems, without attempting to regulate the mechanism for their implementation.
-The amendments substantially improved the position of creditors by providing greater protection of their interests in bankruptcy proceedings.
+The amendments introduced into the Bankruptcy Law over the last several years have substantially improved the position of creditors by providing greater protection of their interests in bankruptcy proceedings.

 Do any special regimes apply to corporate insolvencies in specific sectors (eg, insurance, pension funds)?